Random bystander: He

 - The Wolverine: Mind you that it's not extreme like it is is for other superheroes, but there's a lot of damn people that Logan gets his hands on, that end up being thrown around like damn ragdolls.
 It does help that his muscles and joints are much more stronger due to having to adapt to the 100 extra pounds He's lugging around in the form of an adamantium-bonded skeleton.

-- To that extent, Popular Science has made the observation that getting punched by Logan is pretty much like running face first into metal scaffolding.
+- Popular Science has made the observation that getting punched by Logan is pretty much like running face first into metal scaffolding.
 That's very appropriate.